acloudmovingby/graphit/README.md

 (Note if you make changes to the repo, you'd have re-run sbt assembly, so it's recommended to use the sbt shell above if you're editing the repo)

 ## Development

+### Motivation

+*acloudmovingby*: `graphit` was born in the first year of my career as a software engineer where I was fortunate enough to be working full-time with Scala.
+As blessed an existence as that was, real world production code--even code written in Scala--can get a bit *narsty*.
+I had to spend a lot of time trying to figure out how files worked, how they talked to each other, how things could get triggered...From the beginning.
+I've been interested in adding features that help in comprehending large Scala codebases.

+If you'd like to contribute (and please do!), **it will help to be using `graphit` while working on other Scala projects**, especially new ones that you're just trying to figure out*

 ### Third party tools
-These are some of the awesome tools that help graphit work:
+These are some great tools that help graphit work:
 * [Scopt](https://github.com/scopt/scopt) to parse the arguments/flags
 * [Scalameta](https://scalameta.org/docs/trees/guide.html) to parse Scala code into abstract syntax trees (ASTs).
 * [Graphs for Scala](https://www.scala-graph.org/) (i.e. scalax) to handle graph operations.
-I (acloudmovingby) have used graph libraries in Rust, Java, and Scala, and this one is the best!
+I (@acloudmovingby) used graph libraries in Rust, Java, and Scala, and I think this is my favorite so far.
 That being said, like all graph libraries, it's API is quite complex because graphs are very general mathematical structures.
-I had a lot of boilerplate scalax code in graphit and I knew it might discourage others/myself from contributing, so I made a light wrapper Graph class around the scalax library, and I may discard the scalax library entirely in the future.
+I had a lot of boilerplate scalax code in graphit and I knew it might discourage others/myself from contributing, so I made a light wrapper Graph class around the scalax library.
+Might discard the scalax library entirely in the future.

 ### POSSIBLE TO-DO:

 In no particular priority:
 * Don't just look at `def`'s but also at `val`'s.
+* (HARD) make into an IDE plugin, maybe with a GUI?
-* Make this tool available via apt-get, homebrew, etc.
+* Make this tool available via apt-get, homebrew, etc.?
 * Make flag to show all method/functions in graph, including those whose definitions were never found in the files.
 (It's very verbose to do this because it would show all the .map and .toString and such, but it might be useful)
 * Make flag to show class names with methods.
 Surprisingly, even though people mention this a lot, I have not found it useful since it's usually not hard to figure out what method a node is referring to.
 Adding the full classname clutters the image, but people might want it...
 * Make flag to find path(s) between two methods.